 The first thing I needed to know what the international airport that I would attempt to fly out of.
-Once I knew that I was able to research the airline carriers that services that airport.
+Once I knew that, I was able to research the airline carriers that service that airport.

 We could have found ourselves in Ireland via Air Lingus, London via British Airways, or many other places via Delta, United, or Jet Blue.

-I’d recommend checking which destinations your airport of departure fly to, in the general timeframe you’d like to go.
-This way you can get at least a vague idea of which direction you might end up going, and what climate you may need to prepare for.
+I'd recommend checking which destinations your airport of departure flies to, in the general timeframe you'd like to go.
+This way you can get at least a vague idea of which direction you might end up going and what climate you may need to prepare for.

 Common sense: what is your most likely destination?

-At the time that I did this is was summertime, so anywhere I could fly to would most likely have warm weather.
+At the time that I did this, it was summertime, so anywhere I could fly to would most likely have warm weather.

 Even on the off chance I ended up in a country like Iceland with my bikinis and crop tops, I probably would've been alright because I packed a jacket and sweater.

 However, I knew generally that anywhere I ended up would be pretty warm, so I could pack for a warmer climate.
 I don't think I would have gotten a super cheap flight to places such as Ukraine, Russia, or Australia (where it is winter at the moment), so you can use common sense and educated guesses to gauge your options!